 You must send the following documents:

-- An official letter or statement from the Department for Work and Pensions (DWP) confirming that shows your PIP rate, the dates you’re receiving it, your name, and your address
+- An official letter or statement from the Department for Work and Pensions (DWP) confirming your PIP rate, the dates you’re receiving it, your name, and your address

 - Vehicle Registration Certificate (V5C log book)

 - A V10 form

 - A cheque or payable order (made out to ‘DVLA, Swansea’) for 50% of the full rate of car tax for the vehicle

 If you live in Northern Ireland, you’ll also need to provide an insurance certificate or cover note.

 You can usually renew your disabled car tax online or by phone.

 Unfortunately, you’re unable to transfer disabled car tax status from one vehicle to another.
 When you get a new vehicle, or if the registered keeper changes, you’ll need to apply for free tax at a participating Post Office.